vmware-archive/vmware-vcenter/docs/esx_portgroup_readme.md

   5. Set ip configuration of the port group
      This method sets the ip settings (dhcp/static) on the created port group.
+	 Note: To update the ip address it is required to set the vmotion flag to "Enabled".So it enabled it before updating the ipaddress to either dhcp/static.

 # -------------------------------------------------------------------------
 # Summary of Parameters.